misterEggroll/misterEggroll.github.io/about.markdown

 I'm currently employed at [Skit][1], we build voicebots for call centers.
 Prior to working at Skit, I was working at [EMC2][2] for 5 years at their Enterprise Content Divison.

-I've worked primarily as a backend engineer using Golang, Python and Java as the programming languages I tried to wield my magic using.
+I've worked primarily as a backend engineer.
+I've used Golang, Python and Java as the programming languages to wield my magic.

+The main driver for any work I do in tech is the amount of time it saves people.
+That's the entire point of machines isn't it ?
+To automate the mundanity out of our lives.

 ## Personal